p3palazzo/comparative-histories/paper.md

 history as a constant rearrangement of fragments [@bann:1987clio23;
 @tafuri:1977storico, 18] is certainly correct from the perspective of how original research works.
-However, those who put forward this notion, and who manipulate these fragments deftly, were themselves educated on comparative textbooks.
-The fact
+However, those who put forward this notion, and who rearrange these fragments deftly, were themselves educated on the comparative method.
 Moreover, the humanistic ideal of architecture education in the United States continued to demand some sort of universal, no-nonsense textbook.
 This need, coupled with postmodernism's renewed interest in the past as